 Please note: full services may not be available during evenings, weekends and public holidays.

-The Manawatū Library has a large collection, with wide subject coverage of all disciplines taught from the campus, including distance courses.
+The Manawatū Library has a large collection, with wide subject coverage of all disciplines taught from the campus.
 There are multiple copies of many texts.
 The Library has the main humanities, social science and business collections and the collection is also strong in the sciences, in particular veterinary science, agriculture and horticulture.
 There are significant back runs of journals.